 What are the pros and cons of the Keto diet?
-Some of the cons of the Keto diet are that it’s very strict and it’s not a heart healthy diet because of the amount of fats you have to consume.
+Some of the cons of the Keto diet are that it’s a very strict low carb diet which is not sustainable for most people.
+And it’s not a heart healthy diet because of the amount of fats you have to consume.
 And this high amount of fat can increase your cholesterol level while putting you at high risk for heart disease.

 What are the pros and cons of the Keto diet?
 Photo credit: iStock-pamela_d_mcadams

 There are some symptoms that come with being on a Keto diet and that is:

 The breakdown of nutrients of the Keto diet is low in carbohydrates, moderate protein and high in fat.
 A sample macronutrient breakdown is:

 Keto is an extreme reduction of carbs, and this is what induces ketosis.
 And this is when your body doesn’t have enough glucose to convert into energy.
 And it must use fat as its primary energy source because there is not enough glucose because of a lack of carbs.

 Some of the pros of the Keto diet is it can possibly improve brain health.
 There was a small study in 19 people in August of 2016 and it showed that people’s memory improved as well as visual attention.

 There are also some research studies that reveal that it can help manage neurological issues like Alzheimer’s disease and migraines.
 What most people don’t know is that the diet was created to help manage epilepsy in patients.

 People have lost weight and body fat on the Keto diet.
 But it wasn’t because they were in ketosis, it was because they were in a caloric deficit.